JordanMajd/MissionControl/README.md

 1. Install [BepinEx v6 IL2CPP](https://builds.bepinex.dev/projects/bepinex_be)
 1. Install [UniverseLib IL2CPP](https://github.com/sinai-dev/UniverseLib)
-1. Build this running `dotnet build` then copy the dll into the bepinx plugin directory

-Optional steps:

-- Copy `Examples/examplebundle`, into your `Mars First Logistics Demo\Mars First Logistics_Data` folder to test custom meshes and parts.
-This can be done manually or by running `./copy_examples.ps1`)
-- If you are developing your own mod I highly suggest install [UnityExplorer, IL2CPP CoreCLR version](https://github.com/sinai-dev/UnityExplorer)
+1. You can build and copy the dll to your game by running `dotnet build /t:Deploy`

 The project tries to find your game install, but if you need to configure it you can create `Env.props` file and provide it with a path to your game install: